raganwald-deprecated/homoiconic/2009-10-08/metalinguistic.md

 Is a win because it separates two orthogonal concerns: How to perform a certain action is one concern, how and when to authenticate users is another.
 Giving methods single responsibilities is a core principle of effective software design, and this linguistic abstraction makes it possible.

+So we saw above that a metalinguistic abstraction is a language when it introduces new semantics.
+Now we see that a metalinguistic abstraction is a language when it introduces new ways to organize Ruby's existing semantics.

 **abstractioneering**

 To return to the start, metalinguistic abstractions are abstractions that focus on creating a new language based on a new vocabulary or new semantics.
 This is a part of Ruby culture, and several popular frameworks derive their power from providing metalinguistic abstractions for programmers.